theatlasroom/tidbits/languages/GO.md

 * `var p *int` - p is a pointer to a int value, its zero value is `nil`
   * `*p` provides access to the pointer for read / write
 * `&` generates a pointer to a variable, `p = &i`
+* functions with a pointer argument must take a pointer
+* methods with pointer receivers can take either a value or a pointer
+  - go will automatically infer (&v) when you invoke a method that requires a pointer receiver

 ### Structs
 * a collection of fields